robstoll/atrium/README.md

     Hence we define `isMultipleOf` as [extension function](https://kotlinlang.org/docs/reference/extensions.html) of `Assert<Int>`.

-2. *Use the method `createAndAddAssertion`* (which is provided by `Assert`) to create the assertion and add it to the plant itself.
+2. *Use the method `createAndAddAssertion`* (which is provided by `Assert`) to create the assertion and add it to `Assert` (so that is also evaluated, creating alone is not enough).
-    The method returns the `Assert` making it easy for you to provide a fluent API as well.
+    The method `createAndAddAssertion` returns the `Assert` making it easy for you to provide a fluent API as well.

     The method [createAndAddAssertion](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.creating/-assertion-plant/create-and-add-assertion.html)
     expects: